 We know little about the social implications of using outdoor light at night.
 Remote sensing of light at night from space can show certain patterns of light use.
-These observations may reveal social inequities in other variables otherwise unnoticed (395).
+These observations may reveal social inequities in other variables otherwise unnoticed (457).
 Poor social outcomes may follow from the application of outdoor light.
-Considerations include equity, health outcomes, mobility barriers, and community cohesion (396), which may in part be the legacy of racist policies and practices in historical times (397).
+Considerations include equity, health outcomes, climate vulnerability, human rights, mobility barriers, and community cohesion (458, 459).
+These may in part be the legacies of racist policies and practices in historical times (460, 461).
+Past histories can even create environmental "memory effects" (462), but observed disparities in nighttime light exposure do not always affect underprivileged or marginalized groups in particular (463).
+At the same time, there is evidence that access to natural nighttime darkness contributes positively to people's sense of happiness and wellbeing (464, 465).

-Limited research to date on this topic looked at the social aspects of lighting in the U.S. only (398, 399).
-In one study, researchers found that Americans of Asian, Hispanic and Black descent tend to live in brighter neighborhoods (Figure 10).
+Limited research to date on this topic looked at the social aspects of lighting in the U.S. only (466, 467).
+In one study, researchers found that Americans of Asian, Hispanic and Black descent tend to live in brighter neighborhoods (Figure 11).
 In these areas, skyglow is about twice as high as in predominantly white neighborhoods.
 They further note that lower socioeconomic status is also associated with higher nighttime light exposures.
 These conditions can add to other social and environmental stressors such as poverty and exposure to air and water pollution, affecting quality of life.

-Figure 10.
+Figure 11.
 Average exposure to light pollution in the continental United States by racial/ethnic group.
 The bars show population-weighted average zenith night sky brightness levels in units of millicandelas per square meter.
-Adapted from Figure 4 in (398).
+Adapted from Figure 4 in (466) and reproduced under the Fair Use doctrine.

-Other approaches link light at night exposure to specific health outcomes that may harm certain groups more than others (400, 401).
-There are also limited results from established fields such as environmental psychology (402-404).
-For instance, feelings of "safety" can lead people to accept lower lighting levels (405).
+Other approaches link light at night exposure to specific health outcomes that may harm certain groups more than others (468, 469).
+There are also limited results from established fields such as environmental psychology (470-472).
+For instance, "feelings of safety" can lead people to accept lower lighting levels (473).
 Biased perceptions may drive the punitive installation of lighting in certain neighborhoods.
-Furthermore, poorly designed outdoor lighting installations can disadvantage visually impaired pedestrians (406).
-These considerations, and the health implications discussed in Section 3, call for proactive attention to mitigating light pollution in urban environments (407).
+Furthermore, poorly designed outdoor lighting installations can disadvantage visually impaired pedestrians (474).
+These considerations, and the health implications discussed in Section 3, call for proactive attention to mitigating light pollution in urban environments (475).

-Lastly, some scholars have criticized framing the idea of "darkness" in terms how outdoor light at night use can affect marginalized people (408, 409).
+Lastly, some scholars have criticized framing the idea of "darkness" in terms of how outdoor light at night use can affect marginalized people (476, 477).
 They argue that failing to learn from the lessons of environmental history may result in simply repeating mistakes of the past.
 Closely related to this is the idea that light pollution is harmful to people whose religious or cultural practices rely on access to the night sky.
-The erasure of the stars from view due to skyglow separates people from this resource (410).
-Some argue that, in particular, it threatens Indigenous traditions and knowledge systems based on accessibility of the natural night sky (411).
+The erasure of the stars from view due to skyglow separates people from this resource (478).
+Some argue that, in particular, it threatens Indigenous traditions and knowledge systems based on accessibility of the natural night sky (479).

-7 Space Light Pollution
+Space Light Pollution